 When studying English Language, students will consolidate and build on the literacy skills they will need in the wider world by developing their functional, persuasive, narrative and descriptive writing expertise.
 In addition, students will examine a wide range of non-fiction and fiction texts in order to progress their analytical skills.

-Students will study a diverse range of texts by authors such as J B Priestley, Charles Dickens, John Steinbeck and William Shakespeare.
-They will also learn how social, historical and cultural context impacts on these works, encountering issues such as racism and the changing roles of women and the dark side of humanity.
+Students will study a diverse range of texts by authors such as J B Priestley, Charles Dickens, William Golding and William Shakespeare.
+They will also learn how social, historical and cultural context impacts on these works, encountering issues such as prejudice, the changing roles of women and the dark side of humanity.